LeoMatiusso/LeoMatiusso/README.md

 * 🌍  I'm based in Jundiaí/SP.
 * ✉️  You can contact me at [lllmatiusso@gmail.com](mailto:lllmatiusso@gmail.com)
-* 🚀  I'm currently available to work.
+* 🚀  I'm currently working at Sync LTDA.
 * 🧠  I'm learning Node.JS
-* ⚡  In addition to being a developer, I am a user-centered UX/UI Designer, and also a tattoo artist.
+* ⚡  In addition to being a developer and a user-centered UX/UI Designer.

 ### Skills